jameslawler/notes/docs/portuguese/verbs/todo/dever.md

 1. Owing Something:

-   - Portuguese: "Eu devia dinheiro ao banco."
+   - Portuguese: Dever alguma coisa - ex: Eu devi dinheiro ao banco.
-   - English: "I owed money to the bank."
+   - English: Owe something - e.g: I owed money to the bank.

 2. Having a Moral or Legal Obligation:

-   - Portuguese: "Tu deves respeitar as regras do jogo."
+   - Portuguese: Ter uma obrigação moral ou legal - ex: Tu deves respeitar as regras do jogo.
-   - English: "You must respect the rules of the game."
+   - English: Have moral or legal obligation - e.g: You must respect the rules of the game.

 3. Being Expected to Do Something:

-   - Portuguese: "Ele/ela/você deve estudar para a prova."
+   - Portuguese: Espera-se que faça algo - ex: Ela deve estudar para a prova.
-   - English: "He/she/you should study for the test."
+   - English: Expected to do something - e.g: She should study for the test.

-4. Owning a Debt:

-   - Portuguese: "Nós devemos pagar a conta até o final do mês."
-   - English: "We must pay the bill by the end of the month."

-5. Feeling Indebted:

-   - Portuguese: "Eles/elas/vocês deviam uma explicação aos clientes."
-   - English: "They/you owed an explanation to the customers."

 ## Exercises